issmirnov/dotfiles/zsh/README.md

 The `setup` script is called by the `install` script one level up.
 It checks that zsh is installed, and that it is the default shell.

+## Plugin Manager

+We use https://github.com/tarjoilija/zgen for loading plugins.